 Generic examples of NSAIDs include acetaminophen (APAP), aspirin, mefenamic acid, and ibuprofen.

 - Acetaminophen: Acetaminophen is a generic name for over-the-counter (OTC) brands such as Tylenol, Robitussin, Nyquil, Panadol, Sinutab, etc.

 - Aspirin: Aspirin on the other hand is available in many brands.
 However, there should be caution before taking this drug.
 People taking other NSAIDs such as Advil, Voltaren, Motrin, Toradol, Mobic, Feldene, Aleve, Relafen, Orudis, Lodine, and Indocin, should not be taking aspirins.
 This drug is also not allowed for pregnant or breastfeeding women, people suffering from intestinal bleeding or any other forms of internal bleeding, and cancer patients.

 - Mefenamic acid: Mefenamic acid meanwhile, can be taken in the form of capsules under the brand name Ponstel.
-Prolonged used however, is not allowed.
+Prolonged use, however, is not allowed.
 It causes an increased risk of having a stroke or heart attack.
-People suffering from diabetes, hypertension (or high blood pressure), high cholesterol, or any of the various cardiovascular diseases, should be informing their doctor before being prescribed with this drug.
-At all cost, caution is advised before taking this drug.
+People suffering from diabetes, hypertension (or high blood pressure), high cholesterol, or any of the various cardiovascular diseases, should be informing their doctor before being prescribed this drug.
+At all costs, caution is advised before taking this drug.